Divide at UN over naming Russia aid resolution for Ukraine | Law-Order

 Divide at UN over naming Russia aid resolution for Ukraine

-France and Mexico are pressing U.N. members to mention Russia's invasion in a resolution on the worsening hmanitarian situation in Ukraine.
+France and Mexico are pressing UN members to mention Russia's invasion in a resolution on the worsening humanitarian situation in Ukraine.
 But South Africa is arguing against that approach, saying that inserting political issues may block consensus on helping civilians.

-A French-Mexican draft resolution expected to be voted on later this week in the 193-nation U.N.
-General Assembly reiterates the world body's March 2 demand for Russia to stop its military offensive in Ukraine and withdraw all its troops.
+A French-Mexican draft resolution expected to be considered this week by the 193-nation UN General Assembly reiterates the world body's March 2 demand for Russia to stop its military offensive in Ukraine and withdraw all its troops.
 It also demands the protection of all civilians and infrastructure indispensable to their survival.

 The draft, obtained Monday by The Associated Press, says the "dire humanitarian consequences" of Russia's aggression in Ukraine "are on a scale that the international community has not seen in Europe in decades."
 It deplores Russia's shelling, airstrikes and besiegement of densely populated cities, particularly the southern city of Mariupol.